Advising Frequently Asked Questions

 Depending on the program you are currently in, this is a relatively simple procedure.
 First, review the admission information and program description found within the TRU Calendar.
-Second, select the Program Information Package, which can also be obtained from the Registrar's Office, and follow the steps listed within the package.
+Second, select the Program Information Package, which can also be obtained from the Enrolment Services, and follow the steps listed within the package.
 Finally, apply for admission and pay the application fee.

 What are prerequisites?